indigo-dc/indigo-datacloud-releases/indigo1/cdmi1.md

 # CDMI Server

 **INDIGO-DataCloud CDMI Server with QoS:**
 * This project provides the official reference implementation of the **SNIA Cloud Data Management Interface (CDMI)**, an ISO standard, and also a Spring Boot application port of the SNIA CDMI-Server.
 * The **CDMI server** has been extended to support Quality-of-Service (QoS) and Data Life-cycle (DLC) operations for multiple storage back-ends like dCache, Ceph, GPFS, Gemss+TSM, StoRM and HPSS.
+* the service offers improved QoS capabilities of storage resources.
+  * a better support of high-level storage requirements such as flexible allocation of disk or tape storage space and support for data life cycle.
+This is an enhancement also with respect to what is currently available in public clouds, such as Amazon Glacier and Google Cloud Storage.

 **Summary:**